96StanleyLee/96StanleyLee/README.md

 My name is Stanley Lee,

 I'm a full-stack software engineer from New York, NY.
-Earlier this year, I attended and graduated Flatiron School, an 15 week immersive coding bootcamp located in New York.
+I attended and graduated Flatiron School, an 15 week immersive coding bootcamp located in New York.
 Since graduating, I've been busy building exciting new side projects where I can learn new things and further implement skills I already have.
-I'm currently looking for a software engineering job and aiming to be the best version of myself!
+I'm currently sharpening my skills as a Software Engineer and would love to collaborate with anyone looking to work together.
 Hit me up if you have any questions!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=96stanleylee&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)
 ![Stanley's github stats](https://github-readme-stats.vercel.app/api?username=96stanleylee&count_private=true&theme=dark)

-- 🔭 I was previously a Software Engineering Intern at health-tech company, Force Therapeutics
+- 👨‍⚕️ I was previously a Software Engineering Intern at health-tech company, Force Therapeutics
-- 🌱 I’m currently working looking for the next best thing!
+- 👨‍💻 I’m currently working as a Contracted Full Stack Engineer for Future Foundry
+- 📝 I'm about to start my next journey as a Software Engineer for startup [Common Paper](https://commonpaper.com/)
 - 📫 How to reach me: 96stanleylee@gmail.com or https://www.stanlee.codes